Presidency of Dwight D. Eisenhower: 1956 re-election campaign

-In July 1955, TIME Magazine lauded the president for bringing "prosperity to the nation," noting that, "In the 29 months since Dwight Eisenhower moved into the White House, a remarkable change has come over the nation.
+In July 1955, TIME Magazine lauded the president for bringing "prosperity to the nation", noting that, "In the 29 months since Dwight Eisenhower moved into the White House, a remarkable change has come over the nation.
 Blood pressure and temperature have gone down; nerve endings have healed over.
 The new tone could be described in a word: confidence."
 This sentiment was reflected by Eisenhower's Gallup poll approval rating, which ranged between 68 and 79 percent during his first term.
 Eisenhower's September 1955 heart attack engendered speculation about whether he would be able to seek a second term, but his doctor pronounced him fully recovered in February 1956, and soon thereafter Eisenhower announced his decision to run for reelection.
 Eisenhower had considered retiring after one term, but decided to run again in part because he viewed his potential successors from both parties as inadequate.

-Eisenhower did not trust Nixon to ably lead the country if he acceded to the presidency, and he attempted to remove Nixon from the 1956 ticket by offering him the position of Secretary of Defense.
+Eisenhower did not trust Nixon as able to lead the country if he acceded to the presidency, and he attempted to remove Nixon from the 1956 ticket by offering him the position of Secretary of Defense.
 Nixon declined the offer, and refused to take his name out of consideration for re-nomination unless Eisenhower demanded it.
 Unwilling to split the party, and unable to find the perfect replacement for Nixon, Eisenhower decided not to oppose Nixon's re-nomination.
 Though Harold Stassen and some other Republicans worked to coax someone to challenge Nixon, the vice president remained highly popular among the Republican leadership and rank-and-file voters.
 He was unanimously re-nominated at the 1956 Republican National Convention.
 Eisenhower, meanwhile, was renominated with no opposition.